 Are you ready to give it a try?

 Here are the products I’ll be using at home.
 You don’t have to use these specific products – poured painting has a lot to do with experimentation and your budget!
 You can make beautiful poured paintings with craft acrylics, those acrylic paints kids use in school, or artist acrylics (and this isn’t even getting into the different pouring mediums you can use!).
 You can get into pouring with resin and adding glitter and crystals to it (this is the direction I’m going in).
 And you don’t have to pour onto canvas, which can get expensive.
 You can also pour onto tiles and pieces of wood.

 My advice: start with a couple of cheap supplies, see if you like poured painting, and go from there.

-We all learn differently, so if you’re still not sure whether you can do this, I super recommend watching a couple of videos.
+We all learn differently, so if you’re still not sure whether you can do this, I super recommend watching a couple of videos – there are bunches on YouTube.
 Just know that watching other people pour paint onto canvases is addictive and you may lose a few hours to this activity. 😉

 My brain has been swirling with ideas for poured painting projects, so we’re definitely going to be revisiting this here on the blog.
 I’d love to put a crafty twist on this because if I kept just pouring paint on canvas I’d quickly run out of wall space!